-The Local Electric Vehicle Infrastructure (LEVI) Fund supports local authorities in England to work with the chargepoint industry to improve the roll out and commercialisation of local charging.

-These public chargepoints will help residents who don't have off-street parking and need to charge their electric vehicles (EVs).
+The Local Electric Vehicle Infrastructure (LEVI) Fund supports local authorities (LAs) in England to work with the chargepoint industry to improve the roll out and commercialisation of local on-street charging.
+These public chargepoints will help electric vehicle (EV) drivers who don't have off-street parking to charge their EVs.